xenondevs/Docs/docs/nova/addon/blocks/tileentity/region.md

 !!! note

     `ReloadableRegion` and its implementations are specifically designed to be used with TileEntities.
-    (They're stored inside the TileEntity: Their visual regions get disabled if the TileEntity is unloaded or broken and configured sizes are automatically stored inside the TileEntity data.)
-    Therefore, they can only be created using the above mentioned tile-entitiy functions.
+    Therefore, they can only be created using the above mentioned TileEntity functions.

 ### Visual Region